zhangyongshun/BagofTricks-LT/documents/trick_gallery.md

 #### Classifier-balancing

-Classifier-balancing shows another way to balance the backbone and classifier.
+- Classifier-balancing shows another way to balance the backbone and classifier.
 Unlike DRS and DRW, it trains a backbone firstly and then freezes the backbone to re-balance the classifier.

-The classifier-balancing methods introduced in [Kang et al., ICLR 2020](https://arxiv.org/abs/1910.09217),  includes tau_normalization, LWS and cRT.
-You can see the Section 4 in the paper for details of these methods,
+- The classifier-balancing methods introduced in [Kang et al., ICLR 2020](https://arxiv.org/abs/1910.09217),  includes tau_normalization, LWS and cRT.
+You can see the Section 4 in the paper for details of these methods.
+- tau_normalization, LWS, and cRT are realized in [network.py](https://github.com/zhangyongshun/BagofTricks-LT/blob/d5bfa39caa38f7d67b6899741d414cc293dde903/lib/net/network.py#L101)

 | Datasets                                                     | CIFAR-10-LT-100 | CIFAR-10-LT-50 | CIFAR-100-LT-100 | CIFAR-100-LT-50 |
 | ------------------------------------------------------------ | :-------------: | :------------: | :--------------: | :-------------: |